awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + **region** – Specifies the region to use for the CloudWatch endpoint, when an Amazon EC2 instance is being monitored\.
 The metrics collected are sent to this region, such as `us-west-1`\.
 If you omit this field, the agent sends metrics to the region where the Amazon EC2 instance is located\.

   If you are monitoring an on\-premises server, this field is not used, and the agent reads the region from the `awscloudwatchagent` profile of the AWS configuration file\.
++ **credentials** – Specifies an IAM role to use when sending metrics and logs to a different AWS account\.
+If specified, this field contains one parameter, `role_arn`\.
+  + **role\_arn** – Specifies the ARN of an IAM role to use for authentication when sending metrics and logs to a different AWS account\.
+For more information, see [Sending Metrics and Logs to a Different AWS Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
 + **debug** – Optional\.
 Specifies running the CloudWatch agent with debug log messages\.
 The default is `false`\.
 + **logfile** – Specifies the location where the CloudWatch agent writes log messages\.
 If you specify an empty string, the log goes to stderr\.
 If you don't specify this option, the default locations are the following:
   + Linux: `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log`